 Figure 2.
 Types of morphological characteristics of isolated strains in liquid hansen media.
-Scale bar 5 μm
+Scale bar 5 μm.

 Figure 3.
 Location of yeast bud scars in (arrow) liquid hansen media for 20 days.
-Scale bar 5 μm
+Scale bar 5 μm.

 Figure 4.
 Morphological characteristics of asci with 4 ascospores of the yeast strain BC2.2 (arrow).
-Scale bar 10 μm
+Scale bar 10 μm.

 Figure 5.
 A: Gelatin medium was not strongly liquefied by growth of yeast strains.
-B: compared to the control sample (+), the S1 strain formed turbid solution in the tube but gelatin was not liquefied at 20°C, C: the strain S1 did not grow on Bacto-Yeast Carbon base media added Nitrate
+B: compared to the control sample (+), the S1 strain formed turbid solution in the tube but gelatin was not liquefied at 20°C, C: the strain S1 did not grow on Bacto-Yeast Carbon base media added Nitrate.

-Note: The control sample (+) is Gelatin medium
+Note: The control sample (+) is Gelatin medium.

 3.2.
-Fermentation property and ethanol tolerance of yeast strains

-The starting time of fermentation is different between 19 yeast strains even they were inoculated in the same condition.
-Among them, 3 strains S1, BL3, BT had the earliest fermentation time 83 mins, 89 mins and 99 mins, respectively (Figure 6).
+Fermentation property and ethanol tolerance of yeast strains were inoculated in the same condition.
+Among them, 3 strains S1, BL3, BT had the earliest fermentation time 83 mins, 89 mins và 99 mins, respectively (Fig. 6).